Arcziwald/list-to-do/README.md

 https://arcziwald.github.io/list-to-do/

 ## Description
-My next website created while learning the profession of Frontender in the prestigious YouCode company
+My next website created while learning the profession of Frontender in the prestigious YouCode company.
+This project is a tool for creating a task list and organizing it by hiding or deleting it, according to the completed items on the list.